 SCPhA/Carolina Pharmacy Network contracts with employers to provide a diabetes self-management program for their employees modeled after the Diabetes Ten City Challenge and the Asheville Project.
-These programs demonstrated that employers saved The success of this model has led to replications in communities large and small throughout the country.
+The success of this model has led to replications in communities large and small throughout the country.

 Typically, an employer (or a coalition of employers within a community), works with CPN/PPN to provide the model to its employees as an additional health care benefit.
 Established as a voluntary program for the employees, participating employees are then matched with a pharmacist from a network of providers.
 The pharmacist provider conducts one-on-one meetings with the employee and follows a prescribed process of care developed specifically for this program.
 This type of model has shown how the pharmacist serves as a “coach” and provides counseling and education with regards to one’s disease, medication therapy, and lifestyle choices.

 Current Programs in South Carolina:

 General Requirements for the HealthMapRxTM Diabetes Program Providers*:

 - Must be a CDE, BCACP, or BCPS, or have completed an ACPE level Diabetes Certificate Training Program

 - Have private consultation areas for patient education or be willing to provide services at a work site or other designated location